seizadi/appmesh/README.md

 git push
 fluxctl sync --k8s-fwd-ns flux
 ```
+I could not get A/B routing to work, see debug log below.

+##

 ## Debug
 As murphy would have it for my last test I started getting these errors: